jacobrdz77/selfwork/README.md

 # Features

-- Full CRUD functionality for projects, clients, tasks, and task lists.
+- Full CRUD functionality for projects, clients, tasks, and sections.
-- Allows you to log in and register using Github.
+- Allows you to log in and register using Google.
 - Add Tasks for projects which you can define the start date and due date, priority, and description.